Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Nonlocal Order and Quantum Gas Microscopy in Cold Atoms

-\textbf{Example: Two Identical Chains}.
 We consider the case of two identical Kitaev chains A, B each with parameters $(t,\DD,\mu)$ and coupled with an interchain hopping $\TP$.
-This high symmetry model is a special case of the general N chain system with $\ZN$ translational symmetry considered in the subsequent sections, but we emphasize it here because of its potential experimental relevance.
+This high symmetry model is a special case of the general $N$ chain system with $\ZN$ translational symmetry considered in Sec. \ref{sec:SecIII}, \ref{sec:SecIV}, but we emphasize it here because of its potential experimental relevance.

 The phases of this system can be easily seen by switching to momentum $\ky=0,\pi$ in the transverse direction.
 The resulting Hamiltonian consists of two decoupled Kitaev models for the $\ky=0,\pi$ degrees of freedom (DOF) $\{ a_{0}(i) \}_{i} \cup \{ a_{\pi}(i) \}_{i}$ with modified chemical potentials $\mu_{\pm} = \mu \pm 2\TP$: